joestubbs/coe379L-sp24/docs/unit01/pandas.rst

 Pandas Series
 ~~~~~~~~~~~~~

-A Pandas series is a one-dimensional array capable of holding data of different types
+A pandas Series is a one-dimensional array capable of holding data of different types
 (string, float, integer, objects, etc.) as well as axis labels.
 It can be thought of
 as a single column in a dataset.